top of page

 • 2 min read

 Perry struck the keys with all he had left.
-The rhythm swelled through Inky’s, the little bar where he played every Friday.
+The rhythm swelled through Inky’s, the little bar he played every Friday.
 But tonight, something felt different.
 He hunched over the piano, long gray hair damp with sweat, eyes blinking back water.

 He began to sing—not softly or tenderly, but like he was trying to shake something loose.

-Wishing wells like roads of dust,
+Wishing wells and roads of dust,

-Like willow trees in beating sun,
+Willow trees in beating sun,

 I crane my neck, Dad, I can’t go on,

-So lonely here in this quiet hum.
+It’s lonely here with this quiet hum.

-He hit the break and breathed.
-The keys rested beneath his fingers.
-For a second, he forgot what came next.
+He hit the break and breathed deep.
+The keys softening beneath his fingers.

 In time,